In the old version of the site, waxed paper was filed under "Other equipment"

 But considering the many ways it has managed to make itself indispensable during my many candlemaking sessions, I have decided to give it a well deserved promotion and include it in the chapter dedicated to the equipment you MUST have!

-Waxed paper can be found in any supermarket next to the aluminium foil and microwave cling film or you can get it from Amazon.
+Greaseproof paper can be found in any supermarket next to the aluminium foil and microwave cling film or you can get it from Amazon.
 It is often available in different widths; that's entirely up to you so pick the one that suits you best.
 I buy mine in a 38 cm (15 inches) width only because my workbench is 40 cm (just under 16 inches) deep and that allows me to cover most of it.
-When you have a choice, choose a roll of waxed paper above individual sheets, you get more freedom to use it as you want.
+When you have a choice, choose a roll of baking paper above individual sheets, you get more freedom to use it as you want.
 And while you're at it: go for the non-bleached version, if available, it comes in a nice Kraft paper brown color.

-One last thing before I let you go: I have seen rolls of waxed paper with an INSANE price tag on various online platforms.
+One last thing before I let you go: I have seen rolls of baking / waxed paper with an INSANE price tag on various online platforms.
 Do not get scammed!
 Unless you live deep into the mountains of Mordor, you should never pay more than one dollar per 10 feet (3 meters) of waxed paper.